 When it comes to real estate investing, one cannot ignore the importance of due diligence.
 More so with foreclosed properties, which are all for sale on an “as is where is” basis.
 But what does “as is where is” mean in real estate?
 Continue reading to find out.

 What does the term “AS IS WHERE IS” mean in real estate?

-For example, if a property badly needs repairs, or if it has illegal occupants, or if the title of a foreclosed property has a problem, or if it is located beside a garbage dump or cemetery, etc, the buyer expressly agrees to buy the property in such condition.
-Any costs related to fixing any of these problems will be for the account of the buyer.
+If the answer to any of the above questions is yes, then the buyer expressly agrees to buy the property in such condition(s), and any costs related to fixing any of these problems will be for the account of the buyer.

-This is the reason why banks highly encourage interested buyers to verify the physical and legal conditions of the foreclosed properties before they buy.
+This is the reason why banks and other sellers of foreclosed properties (like Pag-IBIG) highly encourage interested buyers to inspect and verify the physical and legal conditions of the foreclosed properties before they buy.

 This leads to another common question:

 “But shouldn’t the bank just tell me upfront if a foreclosed property has any problems, issues, special concerns, etc?”

 The answer to the above question is “Yes”, you can expect banks to have a “Full disclosure Policy”.